pahferreira/sp-typescript-template/template/README.md

-# Project Created with Typescript Stop&Play Template.
+# Project Created with SP Script.

 ## Runing the Project